kakaoenterprise/kc-sdk-go/services/network/docs/BnsNetworkV1ApiGetSecurityGroupModelSecurityGroupModel.md

 ### NewBnsNetworkV1ApiGetSecurityGroupModelSecurityGroupModel

-`func NewBnsNetworkV1ApiGetSecurityGroupModelSecurityGroupModel(id string, ) *BnsNetworkV1ApiGetSecurityGroupModelSecurityGroupModel`
+`func NewBnsNetworkV1ApiGetSecurityGroupModelSecurityGroupModel(id string, tags []string, ) *BnsNetworkV1ApiGetSecurityGroupModelSecurityGroupModel`

 NewBnsNetworkV1ApiGetSecurityGroupModelSecurityGroupModel instantiates a new BnsNetworkV1ApiGetSecurityGroupModelSecurityGroupModel object
 This constructor will assign default values to properties that have it defined,